A simple EhCache3 based EventLogger

 (Taken from https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#using-boot-devtools-livereload

-And that’s where the fun begins: most of the plugins are outdated; don’t connect to a LiveReload-Server, but rather simply refreshe the current tab in a given interval; or aren’t that popular (in downloads/likes/whatever) that I would want them to be running in my browser.
+And that’s where the fun begins: most of the plugins are outdated; don’t connect to a LiveReload-Server, but rather simply refreshe the current tab in a given interval; or aren’t that popular (in downloads/likes/whatever) that I want them to be running in my browser.

 But there is another solution: a little JavaScript (livereload-js) which could be included in your HTML.
 This little script connects to a LiveReload-Server and reloads the current page whenever the server tells it to.